 Problems are resolvable.

-Cultivating a optimistic attitude is essentially crafting an armor of positive protection against the constant negativity and criticisms of basic modern life circumstances.
-This is the cornerstone to building a bit of resilience and surviving the ubiquitous culture of chronic unhappiness.
+Cultivating a optimistic attitude is basically building an armor of positive protection against the constant criticisms of modern life circumstances.
+This is the cornerstone to developing a bit of resilience and surviving the ubiquitous culture of chronic unhappiness.